Blue ice (glacial): Appearance

+Rayleigh scattering

 The blue color is sometimes wrongly attributed to Rayleigh scattering, which is responsible for the color of the sky.
 Rather, water ice is blue for the same reason that large quantities of liquid water are blue: it is a result of an overtone of an oxygen–hydrogen (O−H) bond stretch in water, which absorbs light at the red end of the visible spectrum.
 So, water owes its intrinsic blueness (as seen after > 3 meters of penetration) to selective absorption in the red part of its visible spectrum.
 The absorbed photons drive vibrational (normally infrared) transitions.